godotengine/godot-docs/tutorials/audio/sync_with_audio.rst

 In any application or game, sound and music playback will have a slight delay.
 For games, this delay is often so small that is negligible.
 Sound effects will come out a few milliseconds after any play() function is called.
 For music this does not matter as in most games it does not interact with the gameplay.

-Still, for some games (mainly, rythm games), it may be required to synchronize player actions with something happening in a song (usually in sync with the BPM).
+Still, for some games (mainly, rhythm games), it may be required to synchronize player actions with something happening in a song (usually in sync with the BPM).
 For this, having more precise timing information for an exact playback position is very welcome.

 Achieving very low playback timing precision is very difficult.
 This because many factors are at play during audio playback: